KundanTripathi/Multi-Agent-Graph-Orchestration-RAG/README.md

 ## Application
     Fast Retrieval Augmented Generation for LARGE ENTERPRISE with petabytes of data and multiple Segments of functions/business<br>
-    Optimized Rtrieval of Content using Heirarchial Knowledge Graph and Segmentation<br>
+    Optimized Rtrieval of Content using Heirarchial Graph Index and Segmentation using ANN<br>

 ## 📊 System Architecture
 ### 🧠 Graph Workflow